django-helpdesk/django-helpdesk/docs/install.rst

 Before getting started, ensure your system meets the following dependencies:

-* Python 3.4+, or Python 2.7
+* Python 3.5+
-* Django 1.11.x (Django 2.0 support is coming in a future release; older releases such as 1.8-1.10 *may* work, but are not guaranteed.
-Django's deprecation policy suggests that any project that worked with 1.8 should be able to upgrade to 1.11 without any problems)
+* Django 2.x

 Ensure any extra Django modules you wish to use are compatible before continuing.

-**NOTE**: Python 2.7 support is deprecated in both ``django-helpdesk`` and Django.
+**NOTE**: Python 2.7 support was deprecated in ``django-helpdesk`` as of version 0.2.x and completely removed in version 0.3.0.
+Users that still need Python 2 support should remain on version 0.2.x.
-Future releases of ``django-helpdesk`` may remove support for Python 2.7, and Django will no longer support Python 2.7 as of the Django 2.0 release.
-It is highly recommended to start new projects using Python 3.4+, or migrate existing projects to Python 3.4+.

 Getting The Code